coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 - **Test**:
   If you want to **test** the security of AI systems with tools, go to [the testing page](/goto/testing/).

 The AI exchange covers both heuristic artificial intelligence (e.g. expert systems) and machine learning.
 This means that when we talk about an AI system, it can for example be a Large Language Model, a linear regression function, a rule-based system, or a lookup table based on statistics.
-Throughout this document it is made clear when which threats and controls play a role.
+Throughout this document, it is made clear which threats and controls play a role and when.

 **The structure**
 You can see the high-level structure on the [main page](https://owaspai.org).
 On larger screens you can see the structure of pages on the left sidebar and the structure within the current page on the right.
 On smaller screens you can view these structures through the menu.